cryptoadvance/specterext-dummy/README.md

 This is a template repository for a minimal extension which should get you started if you want to contribute to specter via an extension.
+More information about Specter Extension Programming can be found [here](https://docs.specter.solutions/desktop/extensions/intro/).

 # Get it to run